Rajchowdhury420/overflow/README.md

 ```

 ### 2.2.
 Sending a Cyclic Pattern
-Say you wanted to find the offset of the EIP register, wouldn't it be great if
-you could just send a cyclic pattern of bytes without having to generate it and
+You can use this tool to send a cyclic pattern of bytes to the server.
+Great
-send it manually?
+for discovering offsets of particular registers.

+The pattern subcommand will generate and send a specified length cyclic pattern
+of bytes to the target server, however, figuring out the offset to the EIP
+register (for example) is up to you.

 ```
 $ overflow pattern 127.0.0.1 4444 -l 80